Low-Complexity Acoustic Scene Classification with Device Information in the DCASE 2025 Challenge: Conclusion

 \section{Conclusion}

-This paper presented the setup and baseline system for Task~1 of the DCASE~2025 Challenge.
-Building on previous editions, we continue to address challenges such as low-complexity constraints, device mismatch, and data scarcity.
-A key refinement is the provision of device information at inference time, enabling device-specific modeling.
-The baseline system adopts a two-stage training strategy: first training a general model, then fine-tuning it for known devices.
-Results show that device-specific fine-tuning can substantially improve prediction accuracy.
-With no restrictions on external datasets, transfer learning emerges as a promising direction for further performance gains.
-Final challenge results will be included once the challenge has ended.
+This paper introduced the setup and baseline system for Task~1 of the DCASE~2025 Challenge, which continues to address three core challenges of acoustic scene classification: low-complexity constraints, device mismatch, and limited training data.
+A key novelty this year is the availability of device information at inference time, enabling device-specific adaptation and yielding consistent improvements in the baseline system.

+While the three research questions outlined in Section~\ref{sec:setup} remain only partially explored, the top-ranked submission provided valuable initial answers.
+They showed that fine-tuning routines tailored to specific devices improve performance, and that leveraging external acoustic scene classification datasets such as CochlScene can substantially boost accuracy on the TAU dataset.
+These strategies delivered an accuracy gain of more than 1.5 percentage points over all other submissions, highlighting promising directions for future work.